 The neighbor, conversely, leveraged her significant disability and lack of support systems to justify the imposition, viewing the OP's time as less valuable due to their current employment status and home ownership.

-Was the OP justified in feeling that their generosity was exploited by the lack of upfront communication regarding the total time commitment, or was the neighbor's difficult life situation, including her disability and lack of transport alternatives, sufficient justification for assuming the ride included the return journey?
+Was the OP justified in feeling that their generosity was exploited by the lack of upfront communication regarding the total time commitment, or was the neighbor's difficult life situation, including her disability and lack of transport alternatives, sufficient justification for a*suming the ride included the return journey?

 Where should the line be drawn between neighborly support and personal boundary enforcement when one party is in genuine need?